176.3 Partial Renewal

 The partial renewal interview requires the following:

-If the CAO conducts a telephone interview, a copy of the updated or new AMR must be sent to the recipient.
-The recipient must initial or sign the AMR and return it to the CAO within 30 days of the date of the CAO signature.
+If the CAO conducts a telephone interview, the recipient may orally sign the updated or new AMR If the recipient opts to not orally sign the updated or new AMR, the CAO can e-mail the AMR for signature using the CAO resource account, have the individual sign at the CAO or mail the AMR for signature.
+If mailed, the recipient must initial and sign the AMR and return it to the CAO within 30 days of the date of the CAO signature.
 See Appendix E for the PA 1752, the letter that must be included with the mailed AMR.

 As circumstances change, a recipient may qualify for Extended TANF under another eligibility track.
 Any change between tracks requires a partial renewal, including a new or updated AMR and completion of appropriate eCIS screens.
 A notice of eligibility is not required.
 The CAO must tell the reason a new or updated AMR is needed.

 NOTE: A new or updated AMR may be completed by a telephone or face-to-face interview.
 If there is a telephone interview, the IMCW must explain to the adult the reason a new or updated AMR is necessary.
-The IMCW must narrate the reason in case comments and mail the new or updated AMR to the adult along with a PA 1752 explaining that the adult must sign and return the AMR within 30 days.
+The IMCW must narrate the reason in case comments.
+The recipient must be given the option to orally sign the new or updated AMR.
+If the recipient chooses not to orally sign the AMR, the CAO can e-mail the AMR for signature using the CAO resource account, have the individual sign at the CAO or mail the AMR for signature.
+Advise the recipient that failure to sign and return the AMR within 30 days will result in ineligibility for the entire budget group.

 176.321 Exception to the Partial Renewal Requirements